ambantis/jvm-meetup-apr-14/README.md

 PowerPointish Stuff
 -------------------

+Here's the link to my presentation (in Google Drive): http://goo.gl/aLyfjd

 I'm going to make use of a couple of presentations already created about Playframework:
   1. [Play vs. Grails Smackdown](http://www.ubertracks.com/preso/#/intro)
   2. [Introduction to the Play Framework - Java Edition](http://presos.jamesward.com/introduction_to_the_play_framework-java/)